Rajput Regiment: 1980 – present

-Since the 1980s a number of Rajput battalions have been involved in counterinsurgency operations in the North East, Punjab and Jammu and Kashmir.
-4, 5 and 25 Rajput formed a part of Indian Peacekeeping Force in Sri Lanka.
-In 1980, 18 Rajput transferred to the newly raised Mechanised Infantry Regiment as its 13th battalion.
+Since the 1980s several Rajput battalions have been involved in counterinsurgency operations in the North East, Punjab and Jammu and Kashmir.
+4th Battalion, 5th Battalion and 25th Battalion Rajput formed a part of Indian Peacekeeping Force in Sri Lanka.
+In 1980, 18th Battalion Rajput transferred to the newly raised Mechanised Infantry Regiment as its 13th battalion.
 The 27th battalion of the regiment was raised at Fatehgarh, Uttar Pradesh, in 1988.
 Its motto is Sarvada Sarv Shersht.
-27 Rajput were involved in operations during the Kargil War in 1999 and captured Point 5770.
+27th Battalion Rajput troops were involved in operations during the Kargil War in 1999 and captured Point 5770.
 After the Kargil War the battalion moved to Ethiopia and Eritrea as a part of a United Nations Mission (UNMEE).

 The Rajput Regimental center is in Fatehgarh, Uttar Pradesh.
 A war memorial was erected at Fatehgarh in 1932.
 It is in a form of a chattri, with its dome resting on six pillars, each representing a battalion at that time and bearing its crest.
-The regimental motto is Sarvatra Vijaya, which means Victory Everywhere and the war cry is Bol Bajrang Bali Ki Jai, meaning Victory to Lord Hanuman.
+The regimental motto is 'Sarvatra Vijaya' which means 'Victory Everywhere' and the war cry is 'Bol Bajrang Bali Ki Jai' meaning 'Victory to Lord Hanuman.'

 Gallantry awards

-The honours and awards tally for the Rajput Regiment is as follows:
+The honours and awards tally for the Rajput Regiment are as follows: